anasazana/AnastasiiaShibnovaAPI/README.md

-Before running tests add your api-key, token and member id to CommonValues class
+For running tests your api-key, token and member id are required

+You can add them to CommonValues class